iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> What a joke, I have been around plenty of people with COVID and was never notified<br> :date: __2021-02-04 14:20:02__

+> Does not work.
+Health department does not have a code for you to enter, for tracking.<br> :date: __2021-02-01 20:30:11__

+> The whole context of this app is a joke like the governors rediculous and unconstitutional mandates.
+Just a way they try to control and track you.
+DO NOT TRUST ANYTHING THAT COMES FROM THE WOLF ADMINISTRATION.<br> :date: __2021-02-01 01:31:31__

+> Ok your app not far I am Mexican and u do not have the button.
+U need to fix<br> :date: __2021-01-31 20:50:20__

+> Baaaaaaaaaaahhhhaaaahhh 🐑<br> :date: __2021-01-29 20:54:03__

 > I have not received any notifications from this app...
 Unstalling<br> :date: __2021-01-27 19:49:23__